Alfrick/Angular-Guards-Tutorial/article.md

 We are now good to go!
 ### Tying the guard to the route
-Finally, lets tie the guard to the route we want to safeguard from unauthorized access.
+Finally, let's tie the guard to the route we want to safeguard from unauthorized access.

 Here is how we apply it:

 ```typescript